-- 1. Faculty/Instructional staff may charge no more than three professional memberships against their standard allotment each year. - 2.
-Mileage: The rate of mileage reimbursement is based on IRS guidelines and therefore subject to change throughout the year.
-The most current rate is always posted online in the Travel Expense Voucher, which can be found on the Business Office website. - 3.
-Maximum \$75 per day for food (itemized original receipts required for reimbursement). - 4.
-Maximum \$300 per day for lodging (itemized original receipts required for reimbursement).
+- Faculty may charge no more than three professional memberships against their standard allotment each year. - Mileage: The rate of mileage reimbursement is based on IRS guidelines and therefore subject to change throughout the year.
+The most current rate is always posted online in the Travel Expense Voucher, which can be found on the Business Office website. - Maximum \$75 per day for food (itemized original receipts required for reimbursement). - a.
+Alcoholic beverages are not reimbursable, as per the Business Office's Policies - Maximum \$300 per day for lodging (itemized original receipts required for reimbursement).